About Our Powerful Exam Preparation Classes

 The first class is an organizational class.

-∙At the start of class students are given an exam registration form to complete and instructions on submitting it and the associated information required by the testing agency.
+the associated information required by the testing agency.
 The instructor goes over the form and answers questions that students may have.

 ∙An overview of the classes is then given, citing the times and contents of the class.